Value-Added Taxes: General Information

 A value-added tax (VAT) or goods and services tax (GST) is a consumption tax that is used in the European Union (EU), Canada, Australia, and Japan.
 The tax is paid at each stage of production and distribution.
 Your organization, as the vendor of the goods, collects this tax from customers as part of the price and pays to the tax agency only the difference between the collected amount and the amount paid to your organization's vendors.

-In MYOB Advanced, value-added taxes are used if the VAT Reporting feature is enabled on the Enable/Disable Features (CS100000) form.
+In MYOB Acumatica, value-added taxes are used if the VAT Reporting feature is enabled on the Enable/Disable Features (CS100000) form.
 With this feature enabled, you can configure VAT-type taxes to automatically calculate them on bills and invoices and report them to a tax agency.
 The system calculates a VAT in vendor bills and adjustments in accounts payable, and in customer invoices and memos in accounts receivable.
 In different countries, this tax is used along with different modifications of it.

 Learning Objectives